 If you’re filing a lawsuit in Georgia, you will likely need a Georgia nonmilitary affidavit.
-Each state has its own set of rules and regulations in regard to nonmilitary affidavits.
+In many local, Georgia courts, this is called an “Affidavit of Non-Military Service”.
 Each state has its own set of rules and regulations in regard to nonmilitary affidavits, and it’s important to learn these before starting the process.
 Not everyone feels confident researching Georgia laws.
-You may want to use a resource to help you obtain your Georgia nonmilitary affidavit.
+You may want to use a resource to help you obtain your Georgia nonmilitary affidavit such as the SCRACVS.

 When any individual or business files suit against a debtor, they must check to see if this person is on active duty in the military, or in some cases, was not active at the time the contract was signed or the debt was incurred.
-The law that makes this necessary is known as the Servicemembers Civil Relief Act (the “SCRA”) which is a federal law.
+The law that makes this necessary is known as the Servicemembers Civil Relief Act (the “SCRA”) which is a federal law and applies to all courts in Georgia.
 The SCRA protects servicemembers who are deployed and unable to respond to a lawsuit.

 When defendants fail to appear for court dates in Georgia, the plaintiff must submit a nonmilitary affidavit before the case can go forward.
 If someone obtains a default judgment against a servicemember can face fines and other penalties.